-Clinical Skills Building 11877 85th Street NW Calgary AB, T3R 1J3
+Clinical Skills Building

-Currently, the DSU Parasitology Laboratory operates as a fecal preparation station, offering centrifugal fecal flotation using a sugar flotation solution and fecal egg counts for bovine and small ruminant species.
-For other services or inquires, please contact the Parasitology Lab or the DSU unit.
+11877 85th Street NW Calgary AB, T3R 1J3

+The DSU Parasitology Laboratory currently offers centrifugal fecal flotation (using sugar flotation solution), and individual and/or pooled fecal egg counts for bovine, small ruminant, equine, wildlife and avian species.
+An immunofluorescence test for the detection of Giardia and Cryptosporidium in fecal samples is also available for bovine and small ruminant species.
+For other services or inquiries, please contact the Parasitology Lab or the DSU unit.
 For service expansions or changes, refer to the Diagnostic Service Unit (DSU) website: https://vet.ucalgary.ca/departments-units/dsu/home